Mitchy1993/dndcloud/content/Misc/rules/conditions.md

 ## Stunned
 _Source: SRD / Basic Rules_

-- Stunned creatures have a speed of 0 and take disadvantage on all saves, checks, attacks, etc until the end of the stun.
+- Stunned creatures have a **speed of 0**
-- The creature automatically fails Strength and Dexterity saving throws.
+- The creature automatically **fails Strength** and **Dexterity** saving throws.
-- Attack rolls against the creature have advantage.
+- Attack rolls against the creature have ***advantage***.
+- Attacks made by the creature are made at ***disadvantage*** & saving throws it forces other creatures to make are made with ***advantage***

+## Suffocating

+A creature can hold its breath for a number of minutes equal to 1 + its Constitution modifier (minimum of 30 seconds).

+When a creature runs out of breath or is choking, it is **_incapacitated_** and can survive for a number of rounds equal to its Constitution modifier (minimum of 1 round).
+At the start of its next turn, it **_dies_**.

+*For example, a creature with a Constitution of 14 can hold its breath for 3 minutes.
+If it starts suffocating, it has 2 rounds to be exposed to air before it dies.

+## Surprised
+Occurs when an malicious act initiates combat with a stealth roll superior to the victim's passive perception; in rare circumstantial moments even allies may be surprised by certain actions.
+- Surprised creatures roll initiative at disadvantage.
+- Surprised creatures can not use reactions until their first turn of combat.

 ## Unconscious
 _Source: SRD / Basic Rules_